Abdur-Rahim-sheikh/Docker/README.md

       - `labels` is used to specify the labels of the pod object.
     - `spec` is used to specify the specification of the pods object.
       - `containers` is used to specify the containers of the pods object.
-        - `name` is used to specify the name of the container.
+        - `name1` is used to specify the name of the container.
-        - `image` is used to specify the image of the container.
+          `image1` is used to specify the image of the container.
-        - `ports` is used to specify the ports of the container.
+        - `name2` is used to specify the name of the container.
-          - `containerPort` is used to specify the port of the container.
+          `image2` is used to specify the image of the container.